brooks-builds/get_the_streamer_game/README.md

   - [ ] Compile for Linux
 - [ ] Feature Requests
   - [ ] Blink the teammates names in the game over screen (Chantillycake)
+- [ ] Maybe if we have performance issues
+  - [ ] Load and store sprites in a data structure to get references later